FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

 where $d_k \in \mathbb{R}$ and $a_k \in \mathbb{R}$ are non-negative scalars. \end{assumption}

 As shown in~\cite{FlipDyn_banik2022}, Assumption~\ref{ast:takeover_costs} plays an essential role in computing the saddle-point value for the $n$-dimensional dynamical system (Section~\ref{subsec:N_dim}).
-Next, we derive conditions under which there exists an optimal linear state-feedback control policy pair $\{u_{k}^{*},w_{k}^{*}\}$.
-Here, and in the sequel, let $\mathbb{I}_{n} \in \mathbb{R}^{n \times n}$ denote the identity matrix.
+Next, we derive optimal state-feedback control policy pair $\{u_{k}^{*},w_{k}^{*}\}$ and establish conditions for its existence in linear systems under a mixed-strategy Nash Equilibrium (NE), expressed in a tractable closed-loop form.
+Here, and in the subsequent discussion, let $\mathbb{I}_{n} \in \mathbb{R}^{n \times n}$ represents the identity matrix.